-Research shows that being in a good mood is really important, especially for leaders.
+Research shows that being in a good mood is important, especially for leaders.
 In Primal Leadership, Daniel Goleman discusses how mirror neurons evolved in our brains.
-Basically, we’re wired for mood contagion.
+We’re wired for mood contagion.
 For example, if someone near us is afraid, their brain emits an energy that we can pick up so we can mirror it – and flee to safety.

 This explains how an argument can be felt by people who aren’t involved in it, and how you can feel a restaurant with great energy.
 Although everyone’s mood is contagious, the leader’s mood has a disproportionate influence on the team they’re leading.
 All of us “leak” energy all the time.
 The question is, are you leaking negativity or positivity?